 - HBCU Experience.
 Reflecting on your experience attending an HBCU, what were some of the most valuable experiences during your time there?
 What did attending an HBCU mean to you?
 You may offer an example of a challenging course or an anecdote recalling a moment of personal transformation.
 How do you see the public history work you do as a reflection of your time attending an HBCU?

 - Outreach Project Proposal.
-This will be used to determine if your research interests are aligned with CCP and/or PCP objectives, but does not guarantee the topic of the final project.
-Offer a description and outline of a public history outreach project you would like to create and implement while a fellow at NMAAHC.
+This will be used to determine if your research interests are aligned with CCP objectives but does not guarantee the topic of the final project.
+Offer a description and outline of a public history outreach project you would like to create and implement while a fellow at the Museum.
 This outline should include a detailed description of the project’s thematic approach, desired objectives, target audience, duration, and potential research or publication proposal.
 Future CCP sites are still being determined so applicants do not need to provide specifics on organizational partners or locations.